What is the Percentage Change?

-Even though the outcome is positive, it cannot be interpreted as favorable results.
-It depends on the input we used in the formula.
+Even though the positive outcome cannot be interpreted as favorable results, it depends on the input we used in the formula.
 For example, we used this formula in a cost comparison of two years.
 If the outcome is positive, then the results are favorable.
 But on the other hand, if the outcome of a sale comparison is positive, then the result cannot be said favorably.

 Prima facie negative values cannot be said unfavorable results every time.
-If we desire an increase in the value of a particulars item, a negative outcome of comparison cannot be said unfavorable results.
+If we desire an increase in the value of a particular item, a negative outcome of comparison cannot be said to be unfavorable results.

 The formula has to be used carefully.
 The position of the old value and a new value can be interchanged as follows:

 New Number – Old Number/Old Number * 100

 But the outcome of this equation has to be interpreted vice-versa to interpretation explained above.